 The Call Execute Routine accepts a single argument.
-The argument has to be a character expression.
-Either as a hard coded string, a data step character variable or a macro variables, that resolves to a character expression.
-Furthermore, the argument can be any concatenation of the mentioned character expressions.
-The expressions are evaluated in the data step and the resulting code is pushed into an input stack.
+Either as a hardcoded string, a data step character variable, or a macro variable, that resolves to a character expression.
+Furthermore, the argument can be any concatenation of them.
+SAS evaluates the expression in the data step and pushes the resulting code back into an input stack for later execution.
 Consequently, Call Execute builds the code as the data step iterates, and pushes the code into an input stack, that executes after the data step terminates.
 This is very important to understand, so I will repeat it: The resulting code is executed after the data step that builds the code terminates.
-Consequently, the data step serves merely as a code generator.
-Not too different from the macro facility.
+Unless we serve macro statements to the Call Execute Routine.
+The Call Execute sends macro code to the macro processor where it executes immediately.
+Meanwhile, the data step execution pauses.

 Let us look at a simple example of how to use the Call Execute Routine.
 In the code below, I have three statements.
-Each of then contains a character string with a simple SAS exepression.
-When each expression is processed, the code is pushed into a queue, that executes after the data step has terminated.
-First in first out (FIFO).
-SAS issues a note in the log and shows the generated code.
+Each of then contains a character string with a simple SAS expression.
+When each expression is processed, the code is pushed into a queue, that executes after the data step terminates.
+First-in first-out (FIFO).
+SAS issues a note in the log and shows the code that the routine generates.

 data callstack; call execute("data class;"); call execute("set sashelp.class;"); call execute("run;"); run;

 Now let us take this a bit further.
 In the code above, I simply hard code SAS code into the Routine.
-Next, let us utilize the dynamic nature of the Routine.
+Let us utilize the dynamic nature of the Routine.
 First, I create the data set ds with three observations.
 Next, I use the data step and set the ds data set.
 Then I use the Call Execute Routine to create a data set for each observation in ds.
-I use the Cat Function to concatenate the character expressions, which now consist of both hard coded text and the name variable from ds.
-Furthermore, I use the Compbl Function to ensure that the code looks nice when it is presented in the log.
+I use the Cat Function to concatenate the character expressions, which now consist of both hardcoded text and the name variable from ds.
+Furthermore, I use the Compbl Function to ensure that the code looks nice when we present it in the log.
 In the first iteration, the name variable resolves to “one”.
 In the second iteration, it resolves to “Two” and so on.

 data ds; input name $; datalines; one two three ; data _null_; set ds; call execute (compbl(cat( "data ", name, "; set sashelp.class; run;" ))); run;